Open Letter to the Ministry of Economy and Finance and the Italian Government

 Andrea Ferrero - Young Platform

-Gianluigi Guida - Binance Italy
+Gianluigi Guida - Binance Italia

 Paolo Mazzocchi - Digital Gold Institute